Writing for The Conversation

 Can you write for the Conversation?

-To write for The Conversation, you need to be currently employed by a university as either faculty or as a post-doctorate fellow.
-PhD candidates can also write for The Conversation, but must have their supervisor as a co-author.
+To write for The Conversation, you need to be currently employed by or associated with a university as faculty, post-doctorate fellow or PhD student/candidate.
+Master's students can also write for The Conversation, but must have their supervisor as a co-author.

 Registering with The Conversation